carmojudicemota/bayesian-reanalysis/README.md

 ## Data and its origin

-The datasets under `data/raw/study_XX/` are **prepared** copies of each study's open data — format-converted (e.g. exported to CSV) and, where the original authors did so, deidentified.
-They are not the pristine uploads; because the pipeline reads these prepared files directly, they are committed with the project.
+The datasets under `data/raw/study_XX/` are copies of each study's open data.
 The underlying open data for every study is publicly available.
 Each study's source (an OSF project or a PsychArchives DOI) is recorded in `data/raw/study_XX/DATA_SOURCE.md`, with a full index in `data/raw/DATA_SOURCES.md`.
 There is no automated fetch step: the prepared data is committed, and these notes document where the originals live.

 These are third-party research datasets included to support reproducibility.
 Ownership remains with the original authors or data providers; consult the relevant articles, repositories, and licences before redistributing or reusing individual datasets.
 Their presence here is not a transfer of ownership or permission for unrestricted redistribution.